 Zhuoni County, also known as “Cho-ne County” in Tibetan, is a county under Gannan Tibetan Autonomous Prefecture in Gansu Province.
 It covers an area of 5694 square kilometers.
-The county seat is Liulin Town.
+County seat is Liulin Town.

-Zhuoni County is located in southern Gansu province, in the southeast of Gannan Tibetan Autonomous Prefecture, on the eastern edge of the Qinghai-Tibet Plateau.
+Zhuoni County is located in southern Gansu province, in southeast of Gannan Tibetan Autonomous Prefecture, on eastern edge of Qinghai-Tibet Plateau.
 It is home to ethnic minorities with beautiful scenery.

 Best travel time from June to August

 Local climate Plateau continental climate